amss-stat/estimating-sample-mean-standard-deviation/README.md

 ## Overview

 This project provides a **neural network–based tool for estimating the sample mean and standard deviation from summary statistics**, including the median, range, and/or quartiles.
-The method is designed for situations where individual-level data are unavailable and only limited summary statistics can be accessed.
+The method is designed for situations where individual-level data are unavailable and only limited summary statistics can be accessed, especially when the data is **skewed** or does **not** meet the normality assumption.

 The tool is deployed as a **lightweight web application** and can be accessed directly at: